From Surviving to Thriving: Strategies for Managing Stress as a Teacher

 Image Credit: Deposit Photos

 Don’t hesitate to reach out for help when you need it.
-This could be from fellow teachers, a mentor, or professional teacher organizations.
+This could be from fellow teachers, mentors, or professional teacher organizations.
 Sharing experiences and coping strategies can be incredibly beneficial.

 Image Credit: Deposit Photos